Updated: October 31, 2020

 When you have a successful business, expect competition to come.

-Competitors, specially those who will imitate your business and will put a store right next to yours is something you should accept as a fact of life.
+Competitors, especially those who will imitate your business and will put a store right next to yours is something you should accept as a fact of life.

 Believe me, it happens – and it happened to me at least four times already.